toasterparty/mp-audio-toolchain/README.md

 # Metroid Prime Audio Toolchain
 This repository is a streamlined toolchain for modifying music and sound effects in Metroid Prime, and packaging them for distribution.
 This is for Windows only (tested on Windows 10).

-Note that it is illegal to share the source game data directly, so only custom sounds can be distributed when sharing custom audio mods.
-If any of the links are dead, please let me know.
+It is illegal to share the any of the original game's data, so *only* custom audio can be distributed when sharing custom audio mods.
+This used to be tricky because sound effects in this game are packaged tightly around similar audio files.
+This tools helps by providing a way to isolate just the custom audio files from the rest of the game and a means of packaging them so that a user has everything they need to apply it stored in a single .zip file.

-Also note that I am only the author of the batch scripts, please see each included tool's license and/or homepage for more information.
+Please note that I am only the author of the batch scripts.
+Please see each included tool's license and/or homepage for more information.

 # Usage
 *Note: These tools can sometimes be falsely flagged as viruses by aftermarket antivirus programs.
 Disable your antivirus before using this toolchain.*